Simon-Hi5/bachelor-thesis/communication-microservice/README.md

-# Communication Microservice
+# Interaction Microservice
-Spring Boot microservice for communication management of a CRM system.
+Spring Boot microservice for interaction management of a CRM system.

 ## Features
 * MongoDB integration